NOAA-ORR-ERD/noaa-oil-data/validation/validation_by_record.rst

  |    W009: Distillation fraction recovered is missing or invalid

 ``AD01759``: ALASKA NORTH SLOPE (MIDDLE PIPELINE, 1997)
- |    E044: Value: 0.0 for tension is not valid
  |    W009: Distillation fraction recovered is missing or invalid

 ``AD01760``: ALASKA NORTH SLOPE (NORTHERN PIPELINE, 1997)